herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 ### connSecretRef.namespace

 Namespace of the secret resource.
-By default, the secret resource is retrieved from the same namespace as the current RepositoryMirror resource.
+By default, the secret resource is retrieved from the same namespace as the current OrganizationMirror resource.

 __Type__: string